The Complex of Hypersurfaces in a Homology Class: Thurston norm-realizing surfaces in 3-manifolds

-Now, the same argument as in the proof of Theorem~\ref{thm.connected} shows that $\Sigma$~is the disjoint union of two surfaces~$T_0, T_1$, each representing the class~$\phi$.
-Step (4) in the construction of~$\Sigma$ ensures that no~$T_m$ contains a union of null-homologous surfaces.
-Hence, to prove that the~$T_m$ are Thurston norm-realizing, we need only argue that $\chi_-(T_0) = \chi_-(T_1) = \|\phi\|_M$.
+Now, the same argument as in the proof of Proposition~\ref{prop.3mfddistbound} shows that $\Sigma$~is the disjoint union of two surfaces~$T_0, T_1$, each representing the class~$\phi$.
+Step~4 in the construction of~$\Sigma$ ensures that no~$T_m$ contains a union of null-homologous surfaces.
+Hence, to prove that the~$T_m$ are Thurston norm-realizing, we need only argue that both satisfy $\chi_-(T_m) = \|\phi\|_M$.

 Consider the following sequence of (in)equalities:

 Since we cannot have $\chi_-(T_m) < \|\phi\|_M$ for either~$m$, this shows $\chi_-(T_0) = \chi_-(T_1) = \|\phi\|_M$.